Add these prompts to enforce SCRUM MCP usage.

 ### Agent Identity

 Each agent instance MUST use a unique `agentId`.
-Suggested format:
+See "Agent Naming Convention" section above for patterns.

 ### Conflict Resolution